-1. Firmware issues: The firmware is the program that manages the Bluetooth capabilities of your device.
-You may experience issues with your Bluetooth connection if the firmware has bugs or errors or if it needs to be updated.
+- Firmware issues: The firmware is the program that manages your device’s Bluetooth capabilities.
+If the firmware has bugs or errors or needs to be updated, you may experience issues with your Bluetooth connection.

-2. Hardware issues: Your iPhone or iPad’s Bluetooth chip or antenna may stop working correctly or sustain damage over time.
-Your Bluetooth connection may suffer as a result.
+- Hardware issues: Your iPhone or iPad’s Bluetooth chip or antenna may stop working correctly or sustain damage over time, causing your Bluetooth connection to suffer.

-7 Ways to fix Bluetooth not working on iPhone or iPad
+How to fix Bluetooth not working on your iPhone or iPad

 Now that we know the main reasons why Bluetooth doesn’t work properly on your iPhone or iPad let’s check how we can fix this issue!